top of page

 How Your Theme Influences Entertainment Choice

 Your wedding theme impacts your entertainment choices beyond just colors and decorations.
-A black-tie ballroom event suits a jazz band, while a rustic barn wedding might feature a folk band or a DJ with country music.
+A black-tie ballroom event suits a jazz band perfectly!
+Meanwhile, a rustic barn wedding might feature a folk band or a DJ with country music.

 Guest Demographics and Music Preferences